beata/watchr-watch-project/README.md

-Script to watch project's less and js file.
+Script to watch project's less and js files.

 Javascript files would be compiled according to `build.rb` in the project javascript directory.
 Also, Lessc's `--include-path` option could be set in `lessc.watchr`.